An Open Letter to Anyone Concerned about Cultural Appropriation of Cacao or Cacao Ceremony

 Cacao is clearly unlike other plant medicines, and cacao ceremony is unlike other spiritual practices.
 Both plant medicines and the practices or rituals involving them often have clear lineages that have been passed down from person to person throughout the centuries.
 For example, from what I can tell so far, cacao is not like ayahuasca, with shamans that have always served the plant brew and facilitated experiences with it as an integral part of tribal communities.

 Wilson does refer to hard evidence that the “Cacao Spirit” was revered in ancient indigenous cultures of the parts of the world in question.
 However he says “it is cacao’s choice to return at this time,” after a relative absence from any organized spiritual context.* And in my own search, I’ve been told different information from different cacao farms and experts about cacao genetics, propagation, harvesting, and history.
 In other words, the world of cacao is a huge mystery.

-Even with the evidence suggesting that there’s no existing indigenous ceremonial lineage centered around cacao,* that doesn’t mean it never existed.
+Even with the evidence suggesting that there’s no indigenous ceremonial lineage centered around cacao,* that doesn’t mean it never existed.
 And if it did, then it could have been diluted or eliminated at any point from the invasion of the Spanish conquistadors hundreds of years ago, to the invasion of Western candy companies much more recently.
 I hope to learn more about what has actually occurred.

 What I know now is that the chocolate industry has caused and continues to cause great harm in these areas.
 For instance, the major chocolatiers of Europe have probably always sourced most of their cacao from Africa.
 I’ve been told that it’s common to use child labor for cacao farming there, and I can only imagine the pollution and destruction that happens through that kind of large-scale agriculture that totally disregards the “healing” potential of cacao (at least 90% of beneficial cacao compounds are removed or destroyed in the process of making any common bar of chocolate).